 Deploy an Image

-Find the desired TEST server, go to the ACTIONS menu and click Deploy.
+To initiate immediate deployment, find the desired TEST server, go to the ACTIONS menu and click Deploy Image Now.

 The ‘Calendar’ opens.

 Scroll to the desired date, then double click in the cell to select a time.
-Even though deployment (replication of the base image to all production servers) typically takes 30 minutes, the outage is scheduled in 1 hour blocks to provide time for testing.
+Outages are scheduled in 1 hour blocks.

 A ‘Deploy Image’ dialog displays.